tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

 </blockquote>
 <strong>**kwargs</strong>
 <blockquote>
-Any extra keyword argument for the PCA, SFM, RFE or RFECV estimators.
+Any extra keyword argument for the PCA, SFM, RFE, RFECV  and SFS estimators.
 See the corresponding sklearn documentation for the available options.
 </blockquote>
 </td>
 </tr>